-- All activities must be supervised. - On site supervision by both a teacher and qualified instructor(s) who must be present for all aspects of the program. - The level of supervision must be commensurate with the inherent risk of the activity.
-The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - A volunteer could assist in the supervision of physical education activities.
+- All activities must be supervised. - On-site supervision by both a teacher and qualified instructors, as per supervision ratios, who must be present for all aspects of the program. - Constant visual supervision must occur during ground school. - Students must be directly supervised at all transitions between elements and each transfer of lanyards, unless using a mechanical control system. - The level of supervision must be commensurate with the inherent risk of the activity.
+The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions.

+A volunteer could assist in the supervision of physical education activities.
 Examples of volunteers are educational assistants, retired teachers, co-op students, parents/guardians, early childhood educators, and teacher candidates.
 Refer to your school board's policy regarding volunteers.
 These volunteers must be accompanied by a supervisor.